vvanouytsel/braindump/Braindump/DevOps/Implementing the Three Flows.md

 | Infrastructure      | web server traffic, CPU load, disk usage, memory usage                                 |
 | Client software     | JavaScript on the client browser,  errors and crashes, user-measured transaction times |
 | Deployment pipeline | Build pipeline status, test suite status, environment promotions                       |

+## Telemetry to make deployments safer

+When using correct telemetry that indicates how our services are performing, we can overlay each code deployment on these charts.
+This allows stakeholders to quickly see the impact of their change.

+In case of issues, the faulty service can either be rolled back by use of feature toggles, or the issue can be fixed forward.
+By overlaying code deployments on all dashboards, it becomes very transparent to see what impact a code deployment had on which service.

+## Developers share rotation duties with operations

+Instead of keeping operations isolated with on-call duties, developers should be included in the on-call rotations.
+By doing this, we prevent recurring issues to be prioritized below new features.
+A feature can only be considered 'done' if it behaves like it is supposed to in production.